Kansas City Tinnitus Relief Specialists

 These in-the-ear or behind-the-ear devices play interesting/soothing sounds to alter the perception of tinnitus, providing relief and facilitating habituation.

-When hearing loss is present, the majority of patients experience relief from tinnitus when using our Kansas City hearing aids.
-The relief experienced through hearing aids is thought to be due to improved communication ability, which can decrease stress and enable patients to be more engaged in their environments, as well as through increased activity/stimulation in the auditory system, which may help reduce the perception of tinnitus.
-When hearing aids alone do not bring sufficient relief, the use of combination devices may be recommended.
+When hearing loss is present, the majority of patients experience relief from tinnitus when using our prescription hearing aids.
+The relief experienced through prescription hearing aids is thought to be due to improved communication ability, which can decrease stress and enable patients to be more engaged in their environments, as well as through increased activity/stimulation in the auditory system, which may help reduce the perception of tinnitus.
+When prescription hearing aids alone do not bring sufficient relief, the use of combination devices may be recommended.
 These devices provide amplification and incorporate sound generators, as described above.